-

 Project Background

+After.com had just raised $10 million.
+Their first move was to start targeting low-hanging fruit with a maximal ROI and a low development LOE.
 Despite their pre-planning insurance product being their 2nd highest revenue producer, it had been stuck in the validation phase since conception.
-The product was effectively a lead-gen form and a sales team of 10.
-The large sales team and overhead suggested the possibility of juicy efficiency gains and outsized ROI.
+The product was effectively a lead-gen form and a large sales team.
+The expensive costs and low UI maturity suggested juicy efficiency and ROI gains.

 The Market